 Why the Other Options Are Wrong

-Option A: Submit the bid as-is and address the error if awarded the contract
+Option A: Submit the bid with a contingency note about the potential error

 Submitting a bid with a known potential $15,000 error is extremely risky and poor business practice.
 If the error results in an underpriced bid and you're awarded the contract, you'll be legally bound to perform at that price, potentially causing significant financial loss.
 Professional contractors have a responsibility to submit accurate bids based on their best knowledge.